Sasi046/M1_Application_PastryShopBillingSystem/Requirements/README.md

  2) User customizable for automation to support ease of implementation and enhanced reliability.

-Customer Information:
- 1) Ability to maintain and review all customer account information about accounts- Customer profile and ability to generate statements.
+Research:
+ Pastry Billing System can perform and handle product stocks. we can add product records with names, code, prize, quantity, company here.
+Existing Product records can be readed, edited, searched, and deleted.

 General Features:
- 1) Search and filters.
- 2) Generate Invoices.
+Major activities of the manual system is automated, which increases its throughput.
+• The system is fast, user friendly and interactive
+• The information entered is more accurate and clear
+• Better data management facility in terms of maintaining files which are entered in registers manually and stored.

 SWOT Analysis:
-   * 's' - will get detailled view
+   * 's' - To reduce the delay in processing time
-   * 'w' - initially we are in trouble
+   * 'w' - Trouble in generate bills
-   * 'o' - will known each and everyone's problem
+   * 'o' - Retail Shops.
-   * 'T' - being a lot of users
+   * 'T' - System Crash Errors and ommision.

 4 W's and 1 H

-   Who-Administrator can managing bills and adding product.
+   Who-Administrator can managing adding product.

-   What-An application which can be used to generate bills.
+   What-An application which can be used to generate product statement.

-   When-Administrator generate bills for customer.
+   When-There was problem of storing data manually but advancement in technologies helped in storing data and accessing it easily.

-   Where-It can be used by administrator everywhere.
+   Where-It can be used in retail shops.

+   How- The inconvinience is caused in storing data manually and accessing it.Digitally storing data will be helpful in accessing data easily and modifying it.

 Detail requirements

 High Level Requirements:

  1) HLR1-	System Shall be able to add or edit at any time-Implemented
- 2) HLR2-	User shall add account-Implemented
+ 2) HLR2-	User can add product-Implemented
- 3) HLR3- User shall to search account-Implemented
+ 3) HLR3- User can able to search product-Implemented
- 4) HLR4-	Due amount to be paid is shown as negative balance-Implemented
+ 4) HLR4-	user can able to delete product-Implemented

 Low level Requirements:

- 1) LLR1-	User can save address, name, payment, date-Implemented
+ 1) LLR1-	User can save product- name, code, prize, quantity, company-Implemented
  2) LLR2-	System Shall be able to Exit-Implemented